 The North Lake Mechant Landbridge Restoration Project (TE-44) is located in Terrebonne Parish, Louisiana approximately 15 miles southwest of Theriot, Louisiana and lies within the Penchant sub-basin of the Terrebonne hydrologic basin.
-The project area is bounded by Lake Mechant to the south, by Lake Pagie to the west, by Bayou DeCade to the north, and by the natural levee of Small Bayou LaPointe to the east.
-The project encompasses approximately 7,570 acres of predominantly open water and intermediate marsh habitat with some fresh marsh in the northwest and brackish marsh in the southeast (Belhadjali, 2004).
+The project area is bounded by Lake Mechant to the south, by Lake Pagie to the west, by Bayou DeCade to the north, and by the natural levee of Small Bayou LaPointe to the east (Appendix A - Project Features Map).
+The project encompasses approximately 7,570 acres of predominantly open water and intermediate marsh habitat with some fresh marsh in the northwest and brackish marsh in the southeast.

-These marshes form a critical land bridge barrier that separates the fresh and intermediate marshes north of Bayou DeCade from the brackish waters and marine, tidally-dominated Lake Mechant system to the south (LDNR, USFWS, 2004).
-The TE-44 project is intended to protect and restore the North Lake Mechant land bridge and the Small Bayou LaPointe Ridge.
-Construction consisted of the creation and nourishment of approximately 901 acres of marsh north of Lake Mechant using dredged material from northern Lake Mechant; construction of approximately 89,270 linear feet of earthen containment dike; construction of approximately 2,200 linear feet of armored earthen dike; repair of an existing earthen plug; and construction of 8 canal plugs including the replacement of an existing fixed-crest weir (O&M Plan, 2011).
+These marshes form a critical land bridge barrier that separates the fresh and intermediate marshes north of Bayou DeCade from the brackish waters and marine, tidally-dominated Lake Mechant system to the south.
+The goal of the TE-44 project is to protect and restore the North Lake Mechant land bridge and the Small Bayou LaPointe Ridge.
+Construction was completed in December of 2010 and consisted of the creation and nourishment of approximately 901 acres of marsh north of Lake Mechant utilizing dredged material from the lake; construction of approximately 89,270 linear feet of earthen containment dike; construction of approximately 2,200 linear feet of armored earthen dike; repair of an existing earthen plug; and construction of 8 canal plugs including the replacement of an existing fixed-crest weir.